Accelerating Opioid Safety: Ambulatory Care Toolkit

 November 2, 2018

-Crystal Eubanks, California Quality Collaborative
+Crystal Eubanks, Senior Manager of Practice Transformation, California Quality Collaborative

 Health care providers in California must learn how to care for the two groups of patients at highest risk of harm: those dependent on high-dose opioids for pain or concurrently on benzodiazepines, and those with substance use disorder (SUD).